Ukraine Support Act: Background

 The 2014 Ukrainian revolution began with civil unrest in Kyiv, Ukraine, as part of Ukraine's ongoing Euromaidan protest movement against the government.
 The conflict escalated rapidly, leading to the downfall of the government of President Viktor Yanukovych and the setting up of a new government to replace it within a few days.
 Yanukovych fled to Russia, and is wanted in Ukraine for the killing of protesters.
 The conflict continued with the 2014 crisis in Crimea when Russian forces seized control of the Crimea region.

 The takeover of Crimea by Russia began in late February 2014 in the aftermath of the Ukrainian Revolution, when—after months of protests by Euromaidan and days of violent clashes between protesters and police in the Ukrainian capital Kyiv—the President of Ukraine, Viktor Yanukovych, fled the capital on February 21.
 The Verkhovna Rada (the parliament of Ukraine) subsequently voted unanimously to impeach Yanukovych.
 This was followed by the interim appointment of the Yatsenyuk Government, as well as the appointment of a new Acting President of Ukraine, Oleksandr Turchynov.
 However, Russian President Vladimir Putin has said President Yanukovych was illegally impeached and that Russia continues to regard him as Ukraine's legitimate president.
-Russia describes the Yatsenyk government as "self-proclaimed" and the events in Kyiv as a "coup d'etat".
+Russia describes the Yatsenyk government as "self-proclaimed" and the events in Kyiv as a "coup d'état".
 Yanukovych supporters point out that not enough members of the parliament were present for the vote to reach the three-fourths majority required to impeach a President according to the Constitution of Ukraine.

 Beginning on February 26, pro-Russian forces gradually took control of the Crimean peninsula.
 Russia claimed that the uniformed men were local self-defense forces, but they are generally claimed in Western media to be Russian military personnel without insignia.

 On February 28, President Barack Obama's statement was released warning Russia not to intervene in Crimea.
 The statement said that President Obama is "deeply concerned by reports of military movements taken by the Russian Federation inside of Ukraine."
 It added that "any violation of Ukraine's sovereignty and territorial integrity would be deeply destabilizing, which is not in the interest of Ukraine, Russia, or Europe" and that it would be "a clear violation of Russia's commitment to respect the independence and sovereignty and borders of Ukraine, and of international laws."